 Sample return from extraterrestrial bodies has greatly advanced our knowledge of the formation Sample return from extraterrestrial bodies has greatly advanced our knowledge of the formation and evolution of the solar system.
-To obtain determinative evidence of Martian life, various space and evolution of the solar system.
-To obtain determinative evidence of margin me, various space agencies, including NASA, ESA, JAXA, and the Canadian Space Agency, are planning to start the Mars agencies, including trasa, ESA, JAMA, and the canadian space agency, are planning to statitute mans Sample Return project in 2026, with samples returning to Earth for analyses and microbial study.
-Sample Return project in 2028, with samples returning to Eartimor analyses and microbial study around 2031.
-Collaboration with scientific ocean drilling will offer space agencies an opportunity to first develop and test technologies on microbial samples collected in extreme environments to first develop and test technologies on microbial samples collected in extreme environments through drilling in the ocean basins, before applying those techniques to extraterrestrial samples.
+To obtain determinative evidence of Martian life, various space and evolution of the sonar system.
+To bold in determinative evidence of martian me, various space agencies, including NASA, ESA, JAXA, and the Canadian Space Agency, are planning to start the Mars agencies, including (VASA, ESA, JAXA, and the canadian space Agency, ale planning to start the Mars Sample Return project in 2026, with samples returning to Earth for analyses and microbial study sample Neturn project in 2028, with samples returning to Earth for analyses and microbial study around 2031.
+Collaboration with scientific ocean drilling will offer space agencies an opportunity to first develop and test technologies on microbial samples collected in extreme environments to first develop and lest technologies on microbial samples collected in extreme environments through drilling in the ocean basins, before applying those techniques to extraterrestrial samples.

-NASA'S DSIRIS-REx spacecraft was launched on September 8, 2016, and is now traveling to the carbonaceous asteroid Bennu, whose regolith may record the earliest history of our solar system.
-Bennu may contain the spacecraft will briefly travel. eroid Bennu, whose regolith may record the earliest history of our solar system.
-Bennu may contain the allegal system is a system of the origin of life and Earth's ocean, in October 2020, the spacecraft will briefly touch surface to retrieve a sample, image credit: United Launch Alliance
+NASA's OSIRIS-REx spacecraft was launched on September 8, 2016, and is now traveling to the carbonaceous RIS-REx spacecraft was launched on September 8, 2016, and is now traveling to the carbonacedus ennu, whose regolith may record the earliest history of our solar system.
+Bennu may contain the eroid Bennu, whose regolith may record the earliest history of our solar system.
+Bennu may contain the senus may contain the source to retrieve a sample, Image credit: United Launch Alliance